-Whether new to the hobby or a veteran, these will help you enjoy!
+Whether you are new to the hobby or a veteran, these will help you enjoy!

 During the past thirty years, I have collected in many areas of militaria, each with equal passion.
 In that time, I have made many mistakes.
 I have sold items I wish I hadn’t, missed items that I wished I had bought and made some really poor life decisions.
 Based on all of this, I have formulated a list of ten tips I would like to offer to someone just getting in the hobby.
 I can’t promise these will guarantee collecting “success” (whatever that is!) if you follow them, but my hope is you can attain maximum satisfaction from the hobby.

 I know you are really excited about some sort of militaria right now, and it is hard to think about much else.
 But try to imagine how you want your collection to develop over the next ten years.
 Do you want to fill a room with relics?
 Do you want to use relics to instruct others about military history?
 Or do you want to “cash out” for a profit?
 You might have multiple goals, and they may change, but taking the time to think about it will help you make hard decisions about what to buy down the road.

 2. Acquire research material